-Please also notify DeEtte Edens, BSN, RN, Associate Director of Health & Wellness, at dedens@southplainscollege.edu or 806-716-2376.
-Proof of a positive test is required.
-A home test is sufficient but students must submit a photo of the positive result.
-The date of test must be written on the test result and an ID included in the photo.
+- b.
+Students and employees must notify DeEtte Edens, BSN, RN in Health Services at dedens@southplainscollege.edu or at (806) 716-2376 if they have tested positive.
+They need to contact her to verify dates before returning to class or work. - c.
+The home tests are sufficient, but students need to submit a photo of the positive result.
+The date of the test must be written on the test result and an ID included in the photo.
 If tested elsewhere (clinic, pharmacy, etc.), please submit a copy of the doctor's note or email notification.
-Results may be emailed to DeEtte Edens, BSN, RN at dedens@southplainscollege.edu.

-A student is clear to return to class without further assessment from DeEtte Edens, BSN, RN if they have completed the 5-day isolation period, symptoms have improved, and they are without fever for 24 hours without the use of fever-reducing medication.

-Students must communicate with DeEtte Edens, BSN, RN prior to their return date if still symptomatic at the end of the 5-day isolation.
+Results may be emailed to DeEtte Edens, BSN, RN at dedens@southplainscollege.edu. - d.
+A student is clear to return to class without further assessment from DeEtte Edens if they have completed the 5-day isolation period, symptoms have improved, and they are afebrile for 24 hours without the use of fever-reducing medication. - e.
+Students and employees must communicate with DeEtte Edens prior to their return date if still symptomatic at the end of the 5-day isolation.